cryptax/cryptax.github.io/content/posts/nullcon2024.md

 0x0040:   @ [ E o = 1 s f l P ; > v O B 7
 ```

 It is at the end of the EEPROM.
 See image below.
+The flag is `ORANGE`, who is a sponsor of the board.

 ![](/images/nullcon24-hiddeninplain.png)